Aircraft Mechanic Schools in Maine

 Salary & Career Outlook

 As a new aircraft mechanic in the state of Maine, it is possible to end the year with an average salary ranging from $55,827 to $89,499.
-The group of professionals who earn an annual average salary of $55,827 is considered among the lowest-paid in the state.
+The group of professionals earning an average annual salary of $55,827 is among the lowest-paid in the state.

 Conversely, those who end the year with an average salary of $89,499 are considered to be among the top 10%.
-The majority of aircraft mechanics in Maine will not fall into either extreme category but will be closer to the middle, with an annual average salary of around $70,686.
+Most aircraft mechanics in Maine will not fall into either extreme category but will be closer to the middle, with an average annual salary of approximately $70,686.

 Factors such as experience, location, employer, and continuing education all influence the amount an aircraft mechanic earns in a given state.
-Lyman and Brunswick are the places with the highest annual salary averages, thanks to respective figures of $82,809 and $81,930.
+Lyman and Brunswick have the highest average annual salaries, at $82,809 and $81,930, respectively.

 Aircraft mechanics in Portland are also well-rewarded.
-The annual average salary in this area was estimated to be around $80,268.
+The average annual salary in this area was estimated at approximately $80,268.